Should I let my home insurance auto-renew?

 Am I entitled to a no-claims discount if I switch providers?

-A no-claims discount, which accumulates with each claim-free year, can significantly reduce the cost of your home insurance.
-Some insurers allow you to transfer this discount when switching providers, but it's always best to confirm with the new provider.
+You may not be entitled to a no-claims discount (which accumulates with each claim-free year) if you switch providers.
+Some insurers allow you to transfer this discount (also known as a no-claims bonus) when switching providers, but it's always best to confirm with the new provider.

 When should I renew my home insurance if I'm switching providers?